MindSet365/MindSet365/README.md

 ## Hi there and welcome to my repository 👋 💻📂

 My name is Rael and I recently completed my high school education at ETEC Dra.
 Ruth Cardoso, where I developed a strong foundation in technical and analytical skills.
 Currently, I am furthering my education by taking the CS50 course from Harvard, which has ignited my passion for computer science.
-In addition, I am enrolled in the Systems Analysis and Development program at the ETEC to gain hands-on experience and practical knowledge.
+In addition, I am pursuing a technology degree in Systems Analysis and Development at FATEC Rubens Lara.

 ### 🌐 Get in touch: